What is viscose fiber?

 Lyocell is recognized as the third generation of viscose fibers.
 In light of growing environmental awareness, the production of Lyocell emphasizes sustainable development and regeneration.

 Lyocell utilizes renewable bamboo and wood as raw materials, employing environmentally friendly technologies and organic solvents.
-This approach not only conserves energy but also promotes sustainability.
+This approach conserves energy and promotes sustainability.

-Due to its unique production process, Lyocell is distinguished by its exceptional softness and skin-friendly qualities, coupled with good moisture and air permeability.
+Lyocell’s unique production process distinguishes it with exceptional softness and skin-friendly qualities, along with good moisture and air permeability.
 Denim fabrics that incorporate Lyocell exhibit a natural sheen, a smooth texture, soft drape, breathability, and minimal shrinkage.

 Tencel